georgeadam/joint-vae/README.md

 VAE loss and the property prediction network.
 ## Training the network

 The preprocessed data can be fed into the `train.py` script.
+The first argument is the location of the preprocessed data, and the second argument is location of an existing model if there is one.
 An important flag when it comes to training is `--schedule`.
 Using this flag makes the training procedure use a schedule of weights for the MSE loss.
 Models will be saved to the directory `schedule` when using this flag.